IvanSmiths/next-hygraph-blog-starter/README.md

 # Next.js with Hygraph Blog Starter
-A starter repo for a blog bult with Next.js, HyGraph, TypeScript, and Tailwind CSS.
+A starter repo for a blog built with Next.js, HyGraph, TypeScript, and Tailwind CSS.

 Logo by <a href="https://www.freepik.com/free-vector/gradient-code-development-logo_11817413.htm#query=dev%20logo%20marketing&position=0&from_view=keyword&track=ais&uuid=b3f1ecea-40b2-490c-aee5-62365fdc170a">Freepik</a>